Media and Advocacy

-TVNZ: Breakfast and close up
+TVNZ: Breakfast and Close Up

 Sarah has appeared with her Kāpiti College students on Breakfast T.V and on Close Up to highlight the effectiveness of the teaching strategies and classroom accommodations she uses.
 The 'Close Up’ segment, 'Championing Dyslexia', focuses on how Sarah operates and how neurodiverse students can get missed by the education system.